Contents

 By Gael Fashingbauer Cooper

-There are good true-crime books, and there are bad true-crime books.
+THERE ARE good true-crime books, and there are bad true-crime books.
 You can recognize the bad ones a mile away — they’re usually paperback, sometimes rushed out within weeks of a verdict, and often feature the word “BLOOD” in the title and the phrase “16 pages of shocking photos!” on the cover.

 “Almost Midnight: An American Story of Murder and Redemption,” by Michael W. Cuneo (Broadway Books), is one of the good ones.